Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Variants of CSA

-The $d$ encoded segments, equipped with appropriate pointers in its header, are transmitted by the user over $d$ slots picked uniformly at random within the contention period.
+The $d$ encoded segments, equipped with appropriate pointers in their headers, are transmitted over $d$ slots picked uniformly at random within the contention period.
 The contention period is now organized into $k M$ slots, each of the same time duration as that of a segment; the time duration of the contention period is thus the same as in the repetition-based case.
 The bipartite graph representing the access scheme is now composed of $kM$ \acp{SN} and $N_{\mathsf a}$ \acp{UN}, where now each \ac{UN} corresponds to $k$ segments.
 On the receiver side SIC is performed similarly to the repetition-based case, the only difference being the execution of some form of erasure decoding at the generalized \acp{UN} at each iteration.
 In case simple codes are used, \ac{MAP} erasure decoding may performed.
-Similar to the case with repetition, thresholding phenomenon can also be observed for the high-rate \ac{CSA} schemes.
+Similar to the case with repetition, thresholding phenomenon is also observed for the high-rate \ac{CSA}.